Overview - Boils and carbuncles

 Boils

-Boils can develop anywhere on your skin.
-You're most likely to get one in an area where there's a combination of hair, sweat and friction.
+A boil is a lump that can develop anywhere on your skin.
+You're most likely to get one in an area where you have hair, sweat and friction.
 For example, the neck, face or thighs.

 Over time, pus forms inside the boil, making it bigger and more painful.
-Most boils will burst and the pus will drain away without leaving a scar.
-This can take from 2 days to 3 weeks to happen.
+Most boils burst and heal within 3 weeks.
+They do not usually leave a scar.

-Boils are relatively common in teenagers and young adults, usually in males.
+Boils are common in teenagers and young adults, usually in males.

 It can sometimes be difficult to tell the difference between a boil and a spot.
 Boils tend to grow bigger and become more painful.
-Your GP should be able to diagnose a boil from its appearance.
+Your GP can diagnose a boil from its appearance.

 Carbuncles